ibm-cloud-docs/quantum-computing/faqs.md

 * **IBM Cloud Quantum API**: ``*.quantum-computing.cloud.ibm.com``
 * **IBM Cloud**: ``*.cloud.ibm.com``

-##	What plans are available to use {{site.data.keyword.qiskit_runtime_notm}} with {{site.data.keyword.cloud}}?
-{: #faq-plans}
-{: faq}

-Currently, there are two plans.
-The Lite plan (deprecated) allows the user to access only quantum simulators and is free of charge.
-Pay-as-you-go access to IBM Quantum hardware and simulators is provided with the Standard plan.
-For more information, see [Manage the cost](/docs/quantum-computing?topic=quantum-computing-cost).

 ##	What is the cost of the {{site.data.keyword.qiskit_runtime_notm}} Standard plan?
 {: #faq-pricing}
 {: faq}